This document defines the roles associated with contributing to the Fuchsia project.

 - Contribute 10 non-trivial patches to the project, demonstrating the ability to write high-quality, well-tested code.

-- Be nominated by a current Committer.
+- Be nominated by a current Committer who has reviewed your code.

 - Ensure that your nomination is not blocked by any Committer.